 Fresh Seafood

 The waters around the Bahamas provide snapper, grouper, and lobster, so seafood plays a big role in local cooking.
-Many restaurants highlight the catch of the day, and the flavors are simple and fresh.
+Many restaurants feature the catch of the day, which keeps the flavors simple and fresh.

-- Fried Snapper or Grouper: These fish are seasoned and pan-fried, and they are often served whole.
+- Fried Snapper or Grouper: These fish are seasoned and pan-fried.
+They are often served whole.

-- Rock Lobster: Warm-water lobster tails are grilled or broiled, and they pair well with butter, garlic, and lime.
+- Rock Lobster: Warm-water lobster tails are grilled or broiled.
+They pair well with butter, garlic, and lime.

 The season runs from August 1 to March 31.